Stratified Lie systems: Theory and applications: Fundamentals of Lie systems

 where $X^R_1,\ldots,X_r^R$ stand for a basis of right-invariant vector fields on $G$ and $b_1(t),\ldots,b_r(t)$ are arbitrary $t$-dependent functions.
+Indeed, if $R_g:h\in G\mapsto hg\in G$ is the right-translation map and $\{e_1,\ldots,e_r\}$ is a basis of $T_eG$, then the right-invariant vector fields $X^R_1,\ldots,X^R_r$, defined by $X_\alpha ^R(g)=R_{g*e}e_\alpha $, span an $r$-dimensional Lie algebra of vector fields on $G$.
+Consequently, the $t$-dependent vector field (\ref{Aut}) defines a Lie system.
+The Lie--Scheffers theorem states that the differential equation determining the integral curves of a $t$-dependent vector field $X^G$ on $G$ that takes the form admits a superposition rule.
+A simple application of the right-translation $R_{g^{-1}*g}$ to both sides of (\ref{Aut2}) leads to an equivalent equation for the solutions $g(t)$, i.e.

-Indeed, $X^R_1,\ldots,X^R_r$ span an $r$-dimensional Lie algebra of vector fields on $G$.
-Consequently, the Lie--Scheffers theorem states that (\ref{Aut}) admits a superposition rule and it becomes a Lie system.
-More specifically, the right-invariance of (\ref{Aut}) relative to the action of $G$ on the right on itself yields that if $g_0(t)$ is a particular solution to (\ref{Aut}), then $R_h g_0(t)$ is another particular solution to (\ref{Aut}) for every $h\in G$.
-As initial conditions determine univocally the particular solutions of (\ref{Aut}), the general solution to (\ref{Aut}) can be brought into the form
+The right-invariance of the $t$-dependent vector field (\ref{Aut}) relative to the right action of $G$ on itself, namely $R_{h*g}X^G(t,g)=X^G(t,hg)$ for every $g,h\in G$ and $t\in \mathbb{R}$, shows the right-invariance of equation (\ref{Aut2}), or its equivalent (\ref{Aut3}), i.e. any particular solution $g_p(t)$ to (\ref{Aut2}) gives rise to a new particular solution $R_h g_p(t)$ of (\ref{Aut2}) for every $h\in G$.
+As the initial conditions at $t=0$ determine univocally particular solutions of (\ref{Aut2}), the general solution to (\ref{Aut2}), let us say $g(t)$, can be brought into the form